Frequently Asked Questions

 What size categories does each of our schools fall into?

 What timeframe does the COVID count on your website represent?

 This school year (2022-2023) we have begun representing daily totals for both positive and probable cases in a graph to help parents better understand the curve and data over the 7-day period.

 When will my child need to stay home?
 For how long?

 Please see the attached flow chart and read carefully the Vaccinated and Unvaccinated procedures.
 LINK

-Who does the quarantine/symptoms group represent?
+Who does the probable/symptoms group represent?

-Once quarantine has been confirmed, please allow 1 business day for teachers to prepare for Zoom classes.
+Please allow 1 business day for teachers to prepare for Zoom classes.

 Rapid Antigen Testing

 Can I get a copy of the testing consent form prior to symptoms or close contact?